apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

      [hdfs-datanode-k8s/README.md](hdfs-datanode-k8s/README.md)
      for how to launch.

-Kerberos is supported.
-See the `kerberosEnabled` option in the namenode and datanode charts.
+Kerberos is supported in the HA setup with the `kerberosEnabled` option.
+For more details, see the namenode `README.md`.

 There is also a HDFS client chart `hdfs-client` that can be convenient for testing.